-It is the policy of the Inter-University Council for School Psychology that no member institution or individual faculty member will provide university-based supervision to an out-of-state student seeking to complete an internship in Ohio that operates outside of the Ohio Internship Program in School Psychology (i.e., "rogue" internship).
-Members of the Inter-University Council for School Psychology will be consistent in communicating that there are no options for school psychology internships outside of the Ohio Internship Program in School Psychology.
+It is the policy of the IUC that no member institution or individual faculty member will provide university-based supervision to an out-of-state student seeking to complete an internship in Ohio that operates outside of the IUC (i.e., "rogue" internship).
+Members of the IUC will be consistent in communicating that there are no options for school psychology internships outside of the IUC.